cloudify-cosmo/docs.getcloudify.org/content/developer/composer/managing-inputs-outputs.md

 You must specify an output value in order for the deployment to pass validation.

-1. On the **Inputs & Outputs** tab, enter a name and description for your output.
+1. On the **Inputs & Outputs** node, enter a name and description for your output.
 2. Specify the output value in the **Default** field.
    You can drag the base of the field to see multiple lines, or click the edit icon next to it to display its contents in a separate window.
 3. Click the Plus (+) icon to add the output to the list.